Crawling technicolor: Electroweak EFT

-merely affect which of the physically equivalent scale-invariant worlds is chosen as $\epsilon \to 0$ (appendix \ref{app:ward}).
-Our convention for $\sigma$ is $\langle\sigma\rangle_{\textrm{vac}} = 0$.
+merely affect which of the physically equivalent scale-invariant worlds is chosen as $\epsilon \to 0$ (Appendix \ref{app:ward}).
+Our convention for $\sigma$ is $\langle\sigma\rangle_{\text{vac}} = 0$.
 Minimizing $V$ at $\sigma = 0$, we have

 so (say) $c_{1V}$ can be eliminated in favor of $c_{2V}$.
-In turn, $c_{V2}$ can be eliminated in terms of the pseudo-dilaton mass $M_\sigma$ by equating the second-order term of $V$ to $\frac{1}{2}M_\sigma^2\sigma^2$.
+In turn, $c_{V2}$ can be eliminated in terms of the pseudodilaton mass $M_\sigma$ by equating the second-order term of $V$ to $\frac{1}{2}M_\sigma^2\sigma^2$.
 The result is an explicit formula for the LO Higgs potential in crawling TC:

-The form of this potential is fixed solely by the presence of an IR fixed point and the fact that explicit breaking of scale symmetry occurs through the operator $\hat{G}^2$.
+The form of this potential is fixed solely by the presence of an IR fixed point and the fact that the explicit breaking of scale symmetry occurs through the operator $\hat{G}^2$.

-The full LO Lagrangian ${\cal L}_{\textsc{lo}}$ is obtained by collecting from above all modifications of the Higgsless Lagrangian (\ref{LO Higgsless}) and discarding terms considered to be NLO.
-It is at this point that consistent rules for the expansion into LO, NLO, NNLO, \ldots must be adopted.
+The full LO Lagrangian ${\cal L}_{\textsc{lo}}$ is obtained by collecting from above all modifications of the Higgsless Lagrangian (\ref{LO Higgsless}) and discarding terms considered to be next-to-leading order (NLO).
+It is at this point that consistent rules for the expansion into LO, NLO, next-to-NLO, \ldots must be adopted.
 As for any EFT with an underlying strongly coupled dynamics, the expansion is organized by the number of loops, with each order absorbing the divergences of the previous one.
 This ensures that the EFT is renormalized order by order.
-In the following we will rely on $v \sim F_\sigma$; (see the end of section \ref{notscalons}).
+In the following we will rely on $v \sim F_\sigma$ (see the end of Sec.\ \ref{comments}).